Photo by: VisitBritain/Ben Selway

 Route: Bishops Lydeard to Minehead

 As Britain’s longest heritage railway, this 20-mile journey takes passengers through the rolling hills and coastal scenery of Somerset, passing charming villages and the stunning Quantock Hills, an Area of Outstanding Natural Beauty.
-Dedicated events include the Spring Steam Gala, where multiple heritage locomotives take to the tracks, and Murder Mystery Specialsfor amateur sleuths.
+A packed programme of events include summer festivals, fine dining experiences and Murder Mystery specials for amateur sleuths.

 Severn Valley Railway